Itō Jakuchū

-Itō Jakuchū (伊藤 若冲) was a Japanese painter of the mid-Edo period when Japan had isolated itself from the outside world.
+Itō Jakuchū (伊藤 若冲) was a Japanese painter of the mid-Edo period, when Japan had isolated itself from the outside world.
 Many of his paintings concern traditionally Japanese subjects, particularly chickens and other birds.
 Many of his otherwise traditional works display a great degree of experimentation with perspective, and with other very modern stylistic elements.

 His realistic style of painting made him very popular along with Maruyama Ōkyo, and he was listed as the second painter after Ōkyo in the second and third editions of the (平安人物志, Heian Jinbutsushi), a directory of famous people living in Kyoto at the time.
 He held strong ties to Zen Buddhist ideals, and was considered a lay brother (koji); but he was also keenly aware of his role within a Kyoto society that was becoming increasingly commercial.

-In 1970, Nobuo Tsuji (ja) published a book entitled Lineage of Eccentrics (奇想の系譜, Kisō no Keifu), which focused on painters of the "Lineage of Eccentrics" who broke with tradition, such as Itō Jakuchū, Iwasa Matabei, Kanō Sansetsu, Soga Shōhaku, Nagasawa Rosetsu, and Utagawa Kuniyoshi.
+In 1970, Nobuo Tsuji published a book entitled Lineage of Eccentrics (奇想の系譜, Kisō no Keifu), which focused on painters of the "Lineage of Eccentrics" who broke with tradition, such as Itō Jakuchū, Iwasa Matabei, Kanō Sansetsu, Soga Shōhaku, Nagasawa Rosetsu, and Utagawa Kuniyoshi.
 This work has revolutionized the view of Japanese art history, and Edo period painting has become the most popular field of Japanese art, with Itō Jakuchū being the most popular.
 In recent years, scholars and art exhibitions have often added Hakuin Ekaku and Suzuki Kiitsu to the six artists listed by Tsuji, calling them the painters of the "Lineage of Eccentrics".